scp252arc/dblocklock/README.md

 Required permission: `dblock.dnl`

 - `dnl` locks nearest door to you
-- `dnr` unlocks nearest door to you
+- `dnu` unlocks nearest door to you